qwandor/qbutton/README.md

 ### Setup
 1. Create an account on [Sinric](https://sinric.com/) and follow the instructions there to connect it to Google Home.
 1. Add devices there for each device you want to control, with device type 'Switch'.
-1. Copy your Sinric API key to `sinric.cpp`.
+1. Copy your Sinric API key to `config.h`.
 1. Update `config.h` so that:
     1. `SWITCH_PINS` has all the pins you want to be able to control.
     1. `SWITCH_NAMES` has the names you want to display for them in the web interface.
 These names don't have to match the names you use on Sinric; the names from Sinric are what Google Home will see.